Genius/perspectives/README.md

 If you're using Rails, Perspectives will set a response header which is the mtime of the most recently updated asset file.
 Perspectives will do a full page reload if the assets have changed.

+### More examples please!

+For a full example app, check out [Rails Genius](https://github.com/RapGenius/railsgenius), an app that I built to demonstrate Perspectives for Rails Conf.
+Rails Genius allows you to read and write inline annotations on RailsConf talk abstracts.

+(just like it's older sibling, [Rap Genius](http://rapgenius.com))

 ### Ruby version/framework support